ChrstphrHll/npc_gen/students/Malchor Tenyajn.md

 ---
 # Malchor Tenyajn
 ### Description
-- Genasi Rouge from Aldercrown Empire
+- Genasi Rouge from Verdain
 - 1st year Exploration student in Fiesn
 - short curly brunette hair that's plain, Amber eyes, and water skin
 - Is Affable and Regimental, and has Humanity as their ideal
+- Speaks in a light, indirect, sustained manner

 ### Notes